scurty-labs/weel/README.md

 # Weel Package Manager

-Weel is a WIP 'Package Manager' for the Monkey2 Programming Language.
-Allowing you to easily download new modules, build projects/modules, and generate simple project templates.
+Weel is a 'Package Manager' for the Monkey2 Programming Language.
+Allowing you to easily download new modules, build projects/modules, and generate simple project templates and update/setup Monkey2 from source.

-## Beta Installation:
+## Weel Installation:

-*First, make sure you have `git` installed.*
+*First, make sure you have 'git' installed.*

-*Clone this repository and build it in Ted2Go as a console application named `weel`, move the contents of main.products into your `monkey2/bin` Installation folder*
+*Clone this repository and build it in Ted2Go(or using 'weel buildr weel <platform>') as a console application named `weel`, move the contents of 'weel.products/' into your 'monkey2/bin' Installation folder*

-*Finally, be sure to add the full `monkey2/bin` path to your `PATH` environment variable so you can execute `weel` and `mx2cc` from the terminal/console.*
+*Next, add the full `monkey2/bin` path to your `PATH` environment variable so you can execute `weel` and `mx2cc` using the terminal/console from anywhere.*

 # USAGE:

-*`weel -h`: To view the help page.*
+*`weel -h`: To view the help page.
+Weel can do more than what's listed below.*

 ### --- Creating new Project